aaronclong/volunteer-generator/README.md

 1. Simply download a CSV from the google form signup
-2. Save it ass volunteers.csv in the folder with the source files
+2. Save it as volunteers.csv in the folder with the source files
 3. Create a token here with your Code for Philly slack account
 4. Put it in the config.yaml
 5. Install PyYAML